 Although they once existed on the fringe of the nutritional world, branched-chain amino acids have come to the fore in recent years as science has uncovered their significant role in physiological processes like muscle development and recovery.

-There are many BCAA supplements on the market these days and if you want to be sure you’re getting a quality product, you would do well if you select one of the following in this review.
+There are many BCAA supplements on the market these days, and if you want a quality product, make sure you select one of the following we extensively tested for this review.

-1 - Transparent Labs CoreSeries BCAA Glutamine (Editor's Choice)
+1 - Transparent Labs BCAA Glutamine (Best Overall)

 For a BCAA that promotes muscle repair while helping to enhance your workout, CoreSeries BCAA Glutamine by Transparent Labs should be considered on the list.

-With active ingredients such as amino acids leucine, isoleucine, valine, glutamine, and coconut water extract, this BCAA supplement is a good selection for muscle repair and recovery.
+With active ingredients such as amino acids leucine, isoleucine, valine, glutamine, and coconut water extract, this BCAA supplement is a good selection for muscle repair and recovery, confirmed by the scientific journal Nutrients .

 - Packed with 8g of effective & powerful BCAAs